Skip to main content

 • Use a clear and concise headline

-• Keep your form simple
+• Keep forms simple

 • Keep copy short and easy to scan